binick/binick.github.io/src/content/posts/micro-frontends-with-blazor-start-of-the-journay/index.md

 Which translated, hoping to do it correctly, would be "*Recognizing the futility of one's efforts, the impossibility and inability to achieve the set goals, definitely giving up the struggle, action.*"

-I find it particularly appropriate because it uses the term *fixed scopes*, and so what are those purposes?
+I find it particularly proper because it uses the term *fixed scopes*, and so what are those purposes?

 ## Context matters.

 Nothing is done by accident, and this is certainly no exception.
 The work done is part of a larger context involving the need to migrate a number of *ASP.NET MVC 5* applications to *ASP.NET Core* combined with a desire to make the current architecture more flexible by introducing the concept of **modular-programming**[^modular-programming].

-[^modular-programming]: Modular programming is a software design technique that emphasizes separating the functionality of a program into independent, interchangeable modules, such that each contains everything necessary to execute only one aspect of the desired functionality.
+[^modular-programming]: Modular programming is a software design technique that emphasizes separating the functionality of a program into independent, interchangeable modules, such that each holds everything necessary to execute only one aspect of the desired functionality.
 Source [Wikipedia](https://en.wikipedia.org/wiki/Modular_programming).

 Without getting around too much, the ultimate goal was to measure the feasibility of "realizing" a *micro frontends* architecture rendered server-side thanks to *Blazor Server*.